-- to seize and hold firmly; grip; grasp; clutch.
+- to seize and hold firmly with the hand, claws, etc.; grasp; clutch.

 - a lashing or chain by which a boat is secured to a deck or in position on davits.

 - Also called gripe piece . a curved timber connecting the stem or cutwater of a wooden hull with the keel.